sealubong2006/song-time-machine/Readme.md

 📜 Disclaimer
 This project is for educational and personal learning purposes only.

-The song data used in this project is sourced from the publicly accessible Billboard Hot 100 page["https://www.billboard.com/charts/hot-100/"].
+The song data used in this project is sourced from the publicly accessible [Billboard Hot 100 page]("https://www.billboard.com/charts/hot-100/").
 I do not claim ownership of any Billboard content, nor am I affiliated with Billboard or Spotify.

 This script is intended to help developers learn web scraping, APIs, and automation using Python.